Garibaldi (fish): Distribution and habitat

-Garibaldis are found in water from a depth of up to 30 m depth, usually in association with rock reefs, and typically over rocky sea-bottoms.
-This species is native to the north-eastern subtropical parts of the Pacific Ocean, ranging from Monterey Bay, California, to Guadalupe Island, Baja California.
+Garibaldis are found in water from a depth of up to 30 m depth, usually in association with rock reefs and typically over rocky sea-bottoms.
+They prefer to live over rocky bottoms on exposed or semi-protected coasts with clear water and plenty of crevices as well as small caves for cover.
+Juveniles can be found in tide pools and up to depths of 40 feet (just over 40 ft).
+This species is native to the northeastern subtropical parts of the Pacific Ocean, ranging from Monterey Bay, California, to Guadalupe Island, Baja California.